Hyperbolic tessellations and generators of K_3 for imaginary quadratic fields

+Note that a different subdivision~\eqref{subdiv} might a priori give rise to a different $ \bb $ and a different~$ e $, but the other choices are irrelevant in this algebraic approach.

-For the reader's convenience we illustrate the methods of the proof of Theorem~\ref{mthm} and of Remark~\ref{rem:better} in the special case that $ k = \k -5 $.
-In particular, in this case we find that both methods give the same element.
+For the reader's convenience we illustrate this, and the methods of the proof of Theorem~\ref{mthm}, in the special case that $ k = \k -5 $.
+In particular, in this case we find that both methods give the same element, which generates $ \BB k {} $.

-The lifts to $ \O^2 $ (up to scaling by $ \O^* $) of the vertices $ v_1,\dots,v_8 $ in the two elements $ P_1 $ and $ P_2 $ of $ \Sigma_3^* $ are the columns of the matrix
+The lifts to $ \O^2 $ (up to scaling by $ \O^\times $) of the vertices $ v_1,\dots,v_8 $ in the two elements $ P_1 $ and $ P_2 $ of $ \Sigma_3^* $ are the columns of the matrix